Spreading Clean Beauty

 • Ensuring production processes are environmentally friendly, including measuring water waste

 At the same time, a look at the wellness market today shows a convergence of trends.
-While consultants such as McKinsey confirm the continuous growth of the wellness industry (growing at a rate of more than 5% annually), their 2021 survey confirms consumers are interested in the juncture of wellness across six dimensions: health, fitness, nutrition, appearance, sleep, and mindfulness.
-Their article on ‘Still feeling good: The US wellness market continues to boom’ also showed that, when consumers are asked about preferring natural products or effectiveness, “natural” wins over for 28% of consumers in the cosmetic product category.
+While consultants such as McKinsey confirm the continuous growth of the wellness industry (growing at a rate of more than 5% annually).
+For instance, their 2021 survey confirms consumers are interested in the juncture of wellness across six dimensions: health, fitness, nutrition, appearance, sleep, and mindfulness.
+Their article on ‘Still feeling good: The US wellness market continues to boom’ also showed that when consumers are asked about preferring natural ingredients or effectiveness, “natural” wins over for 28% of consumers in the cosmetic product category.

 Provital’s commitment to healthy beauty